 4. Romantic Relationships in the Workplace & Interpersonal Communication

-In this lesson, you'll explore the ways that romantic workplace relationships can impact communication between romantic partners as well as between co-workers.
-Then, you'll test your understanding with a brief quiz.
+In this lesson, you'll explore the ways in which romantic workplace relationships can impact communication between romantic partners as well as between coworkers.
+Then you'll test your understanding with a brief quiz.

 Earning College Credit

 Did you know… We have over 160 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page

 Transferring credit to the school of your choice

 Not sure what college you want to attend yet?
 Study.com has thousands of articles about every imaginable degree, area of study and career path that can help you find the school that's right for you.